DTUOpenAM/OpenLPBF/README.md

 # OpenAM
 <p align="center"><img src="misc/git/DTU_Logo.png" height="100" alt="DTU logo" /></p>

+_Update August 2024_
+The official funding behind the project has run its course, and the systems are now (being) released.
+Another repo contains the VPP system, whereas this will continue to contain and evolve the metal LPBF system.
+Updated CAD, firmware, etc. will come.
+Please get in touch with us if you are interested in early access or find missing information.

 _Update 3rd of January 2024._

 The DTU Open AM PBF repo for everything related to machine building (CAD, schematics, BOM, etc.).
 Everything is a work in progress and will be published as soon as sufficiently detailed documentation is produced.
 Some changes were made to the system, resulting in versions 1 and 2.
 Version 2 will be the actual release.